Ara101/pcr_optimizer/README.md

 ## Optimzing PCR for cost or time:

-The recommend() function will optimize pcr for a user-defined factor (either "time" or "cost") and return a table of outputs.
+The recommend() function will optimize pcr for a user-defined factor (either "time" or "cost") and return a Dataframe of outputs.

 Optimizing for cost:
 ```